 The Trust does not recognise a term time holiday as being an exceptional circumstance; term time holidays will be unauthorised.

 Please collect a form from the office if you wish to apply for leave in term time or inform us of an absence.
 Fuller guidance is on the form and this can also be found on the school website.
-Parents who take their child on holiday in term time now face a fine of up to £60 per parent per child.
+Parents who take their child on holiday in term time now face a fine of up to £60 per week per parent per child.
 These fines will be implemented for any child meeting the following criteria:

 This also includes step parents and parents who do not live with the child.
 (Please note each school day is made up of two sessions, morning and afternoon)